| by Lisa Taylor

 “We hear comments about boomers’ limited technological abilities all the time, and while it is true that younger generations have been born into a tech-enabled world, most boomers have migrated to today’s technology with only a slight accent to indicate it’s not their mother tongue.
 In fact, most make a serious effort to stay ahead of the curve, realizing that if they do not, they will be marked as archaic” (2019, page 80-81).

-In fact, once we had a chance to step back and assess how the transition to widespread remote work actually unfolded, many were surprised to find that while age was an issue, it turned out that younger workers were struggling more.
+In COVID-19 times, once we had a chance to step back and assess how the transition to widespread remote work actually unfolded, many were surprised to find that while age was an issue, it turned out that younger workers were struggling more.

 - BBC Worklife: Can young people thrive in a remote-work world?